 The EBP Subbasin GSP Regulations provide that the "minimum threshold for degraded water quality shall be the degradation of water quality.... that impair water supplies or other indicator of water quality as determined by the Agency that may lead to undesirable results." (§354.28.c.4) In the EBP Subbasin GSP, the available groundwater quality data for RMS wells were insufficient to establish baseline conditions for confirming IM/MO/MT.
 However, baseline water quality sampling was initiated in 12 of the 14 existing RMS wells in Fall 2022; two of the wells were inaccessible at that time.
-After four consecutive biannual sampling events at the RMS wells, enough data are expected to exist to establish a concentration baseline.
+After four consecutive biannual sampling events at the RMS wells, enough data is expected to exist to establish a concentration baseline.
+Four consecutive biannual sampling events for all 14 existing RMS wells should be completed in Spring 2025.